Frege/frege/README.md

 [Stack Overflow](http://stackoverflow.com/questions/tagged/frege),
 we check questions tagged "frege" on a regular basis.

-If you find a bug, please let us know by opening an issue in the issue tracker.
+If you find a bug or have an idea for enhancements, please let us know by opening an issue in the issue tracker.
 (You'll need a GitHub account to do this.)

+Please understand that the issue tracker is neither a discussion forum nor a place to ask questions.

 Links
 ----